specklesystems/speckle-docs/workspaces/roles.md

 ### Viewer seat

-- Gives Members and Guests permissino to have the *Can view* project role.
+- Gives Members and Guests permission to have the *Can view* project role.
 - Is always a free seat.